jkhelil/throttling-study/README.md

 We have applications that require many processes to be spawned on the same machine.

-In order to port those applications to Kubernetes/OpenShift, we plan to have many containers (with only one process inside) in a POD.
+In order to port those applications to Kubernetes, we plan to have many containers (with only one process inside) in a POD.

 ### Running does not imply Ready